awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 * :strong:`Maximum Error Retries`

-  You can set the maximum retry count for retriable errors by using the :aws-java-ref:`ClientConfiguration.setMaxErrorRetry
+  The default maximum retry count for retriable errors is 3.
+You can set a different value by using the :aws-java-ref:`ClientConfiguration.setMaxErrorRetry
   <ClientConfiguration.html#setMaxErrorRetry-int->` method.

 TCP Socket Buffer Size Hints